-This fat burning workout routine for women is one of my favorites because it makes me feel like I’m getting results quickly.
+This fat burning workout for women is one of my favorites because it makes me feel like I’m getting results quickly.

 This workout does truly help get results faster because each exercise is really 2 exercises in one.